ElisabethStrunk/LinuxServerConfiguration/deploy_your_project.md

 ## Deploy a project onto your server
 Example: My [*Item Catalog*](https://github.com/ElisabethStrunk/Udacity_FullStack_ItemCatalog) project.<br>

+### Clone and set up your project:
-Clone and setup your Python Flask project from a Github repository you created earlier:<br>
+Clone your Python Flask project from a GitHub repository you created earlier:<br>

 * Create your project folder:
     ```bash